Gredu/archived.kommuuni.mahti.org/content/rule/common-tasks.md

 ## Drying dishes
 If you don't have room to dry your dishes, then you have to empty the drying area.

-*It is actually not that time consuming to do it.
+*It is actually not that time-consuming to do it.
 Usually it feels hard, because you don't know where to put dishes.
 They are usually in a very logical location and in easy reach.
 Perhaps just few steps away.*

-*It is common that we take care of our own stuff, but this is exception.
-It might not feel fun to empty some one else's dishes from the drying area, but this is a better way.
-It is too much of a nuisance to make a timer for yourself when to take out your dishes away.*
+*We usually take care of our own stuff, but this is exception.
+It might not feel fun to empty someone else's dishes from the drying area, but this way, you don't have to put a timer for yourself when to empty the drying area.
+I think timer is more nuisance.*

 It is good idea to take new plates, forks, knifes etc. from the drying area so the area almost empties itself.